yuri19971997/Fun_projects/README.md

-# Invader for Chiks
+# Invader for Chicks

-A terminal shoot-em-up where you defend Earth from waves of invading space chickens.

-**Full comedy.
-Full ASCII art.
-Full fun.**
+The galaxy is being seasoned, and Earth is on the menu.
+You are the only thing standing between humanity and a tide of intergalactic poultry.

+**Terminal shoot-em-up**

 ## Install & Play